Please wait while we process your payment

 The protagonist of the novel.
 Morris Bober runs the grocery that is central to the novel and is the character who represents the heart of the novel.
 Morris is an honest, thoughtful compassionate man who serves other people even though the world constantly delivers bad luck to him.
 His character is held up as the model of morality and it is what Frank Alpine attempts to emulate.
 In a community characterized by social and economic troubles, Morris stands as a bedrock of moral support.
 His store provides the milk and bread that nourishes the community, just as his ethics help to treat all people in a humane manner.

 The wife of Morris Bober and the mother of Helen Bober.
-Ida is a slightly worrisome older Jewish woman, but she is a good person who appears to have a good soul.
+Ida is a slightly anxious older Jewish woman, and she is a good person who appears to have a good soul.
 Ida worries most about Frank Alpine, a gentile, becoming involved with her daughter.
 Her bias toward her ethnicity is such that she weeps upon finding out that Helen actually kissed Frank.
 Still, although Ida views Frank suspiciously throughout the novel, she is not unkind to him.
 Like Morris, she does not consider Frank a bad man for taking milk and bread because he was starving.
 Additionally, although she would like him to leave, she also pays him more money because she feels that it is only fair given their increased profits.
 While Helen worries, she has a gentle character that is without malice.
 Her constant Yiddish style of debating and arguing with her husband provides a light comic touch to the novel.

 The daughter of Ida and Morris Bober.
 Helen bears a classical name and in many ways appears to be a classical character.
 She lacks the Yiddish dialect of her parents and speaks in educated English.
 She longs to read and become a great scholar and learn the classics, but her limited access to college makes her very frustrated.
 For this reason, Helen becomes a dreamer who does not always perceive people and situations correctly.
 For example, she initially fails to perceive that Nat Pearl is not seriously interested in her, which later crushes her after she has sex with him.
 Next, she places her own perceptions of Frank upon him, thereby not entirely reading his character correctly.
 Helen undergoes a character development of her own that mirrors Frank's in some ways, making her a more realized creature at the end of the novel.